 Transitory anger occurs when a person temporarily loses their temper due to an argument or other stressful circumstances.
 Unfortunately, this type of spur-of-the-moment anger is common.

-Also, an episode of momentary anger can occur among the calmest and most level-headed people.
-I have been successful in using the transitory anger defense in court.
+Also, momentary anger can occur among the calmest and most level-headed people.
+I have been successful in using the transitory anger defense to get terroristic threats cases dropped, withdrawn, downgraded, or to get a jury acquittal.

 How Do I Know If I Have a Transitory Anger Defense to Terroristic Threats?